-- establishing and taking forward the strategic aims and objectives of the National Gallery, consistent with its overall strategic direction, charitable aims, and within the policy and resources framework determined by the responsible Minister. - providing effective leadership of the National Gallery within a framework of prudent and effective controls which enables risk to be assessed and managed.
+- establishing and taking forward the strategic aims and objectives of the Wallace Collection, consistent with its overall strategic direction, charitable aims, and within the policy and resources framework determined by the responsible Minister - providing effective leadership of the Wallace Collection within a framework of prudent and effective controls which enables risk to be assessed and managed - ensuring the financial and human resources are in place for the Wallace Collection to meet its objectives - reviewing management performance - ensuring that the Board receives and reviews regular financial and management information concerning the management of the Wallace Collection - ensuring that it is kept informed of any changes which are likely to impact on the strategic direction of the Wallace Collection Board or on the attainability of its targets, and determining the steps needed to deal with such changes and where appropriate bringing such matters to the attention of the responsible Minister and PAO via the executive team, sponsorship team or directly - ensuring that any statutory or administrative requirements for the use of public funds are complied with; that the Board operates within the limits of its statutory authority and any delegated authority agreed with the sponsor department, and in accordance with any other conditions relating to the use of public funds - ensuring that in reaching decisions, the Board takes into account guidance issued by the sponsor department

-- reviewing the management performance of the Director. - ensuring that the Board receives and reviews regular financial and management information concerning the management of the National Gallery. - ensuring that the Board is kept informed of any changes which are likely to impact on the strategic direction of the National Gallery or on the attainability of its targets, and determining the steps needed to deal with such changes and where appropriate bringing such matters to the attention of the responsible Minister and PAO via the executive team at the National Gallery, sponsorship team or directly. - ensuring that any statutory or administrative requirements for the use of public funds are complied with; that the Board operates within the limits of its statutory authority and any delegated authority agreed with the sponsor department, and in accordance with any other conditions relating to the use of public funds. - ensuring that in reaching decisions, the Board takes into account guidance issued by the sponsor department. - ensuring that as part of the above compliance they are familiar with: - this Framework Document - their duties as trustees under charity law - any Delegation Letter issued to body as set out in paragraph 18.1 - any elements of any Settlement Letter issued to the sponsor department that is relevant to the operation of the National Gallery - any separate Settlement Letter that is issued to the National Gallery from the sponsor department - that they have appropriate internal mechanisms for the monitoring, governance and external reporting regarding any conditions arising from the above documents and ensure that the Director and the National Gallery as a whole act in accordance with their obligations under the above documents. - demonstrating high standards of corporate governance at all times, including by using external expertise to help the board to address key financial and other risks. - appointing, with the Prime Minister's approval, a Director, in consultation with the department, set performance objectives and remuneration terms linked to these objectives for the Director which give due weight to the proper management and use and utilisation of public resources. - cooperating with the DCMS-led annual appraisal of the Chair, including sharing the Board's own effectiveness review. - determining all such other things which the Board considers ancillary or conducive to the attainment or fulfilment by the National Gallery of its objectives, including its charitable purposes.
+- ensuring that as part of the above compliance they are familiar with: - this framework document - their duties as trustees under charity law - any delegation letter issued to body as set out in paragraph 18.1 - any elements of any settlement letter issued to the sponsor department that is relevant to the operation of the Wallace Collection - any separate settlement letter that is issued to the Wallace Collection from the sponsor department - that they have appropriate internal mechanisms for the monitoring, governance and external reporting regarding any conditions arising from the above documents and ensure that the Director and the Wallace Collection as a whole act in accordance with their obligations under the above documents - demonstrating high standards of corporate governance at all times, including by using external expertise to help the Board to address key financial and other risks - appointing with the responsible Minister's approval a Director and, in consultation with the Prime Minister, set performance objectives and remuneration terms linked to these objectives for the Director which give due weight to the proper management and use and utilisation of public resources - cooperating with the DCMS-led annual appraisal of the Chair, including sharing the Board's own effectiveness review - putting in place mechanisms for the Director to have visibility of Board activity with sufficient time before Board decisions are agreed.
+The mechanism will enable the Director to take action where needed as per paragraph 'Managing conflicts' - determining all such other things which the Board considers ancillary or conducive to the attainment or fulfilment by the Director of its objectives, including its charitable purposes.